Includes wood case

 The original Laguiole knives were folding pocket knives with handles crafted from horn or wood which were used by farmers and shepherds in the early 1800s.
 Today’s versions feature the same slim profile, although much of the production has moved outside the town of Laguiole to other areas of France.

-The key distinguishing feature of Laguiole knives is the insect at the top of the handle.
+The key distinguishing feature of Laguiole cutlery is the insect at the top of the handle.
 Many people believe it’s a bee, a royal seal of approval bestowed by Napoleon in gratitude for courageous fighting by local soldiers.
 Others think it’s a horse fly, familiar to local farmers.
 Whatever the story, it’s a charming detail and a good way to assess the quality of a knife.

 The Jean Néron Coutellerie is located in Chabreloche, north of Laguiole in the Puy-de-Dome, in south-central France.
 A third generation family business, Jean Néron prides itself on producing cutlery according to longstanding tradition, but practical enough to be used every day.